How To Buy a House With No Money Down

 No Down Payment Mortgage Options

-There are basically two home loan options if you want to pay no money down — the U.S. Department of Agriculture, or USDA, home loan and the U.S. Veterans Administration, or VA, home loan.
+There are basically two home loan options if you want to pay no money down — the U.S. Department of Agriculture home loan and the U.S. Veterans Administration home loan.

 USDA Home Loan

-If you’re concerned about your credit history, then a USDA home loan may be the one for you.
-With lenient credit requirements, this zero-down home loan option has been around since 1949.
+A USDA home loan typically requires a credit score of 640.
 Previously, the USDA loan was called the Section 502 mortgage and is often referred to as the Rural Housing Loan.

 Sponsored by the U.S. government, this rural development loan encourages those living in rural areas to become homeowners so they can help develop their communities.
 And you don’t need much to qualify.
 All you need is the means to pay your monthly mortgage, but you can’t be too wealthy either.
 Your income must be within the range that the USDA sets.